How increase value and reduce costs with IT

 Consider using thin-client technology to slash power costs on the desktop by up to 70%.

 Video and web conferencing is a great way to reduce travel expenses, shorten sales cycles and to improve team collaboration.
 If you aren’t using web conferencing then ask yourself how could it help your business, how could it cut costs?
 It’s extremely cost-effective and you’ll often get loan equipment and free online trials.

-Look at your spend on calls, lines and maintenance costs for your existing system.
-It may also be worthwhile to consider VOIP services to see if they fit with your operations.
-However, don’t move to VOIP for the sake of it – standard call rates on traditional systems are often comparable.
+Look at your spending on calls, lines and maintenance costs for your existing system.
+It may also be worthwhile to consider VoIP services to see if they fit with your operations.
+However, don’t move to VoIP for the sake of it – standard call rates on traditional systems are often comparable.